 Securities Lending Risk.
-The Fund may engage in securities lending.
-Securities lending involves the risk that the Fund may lose money because the borrower of the loaned securities fails to return the securities in a timely manner or at all.
-The Fund could also lose money in the event of a decline in the value of the collateral provided for the loaned securities or a decline in the value of any investments made with cash collateral.
+The Fund or the Underlying Fund may engage in securities lending.
+Securities lending involves the risk that the Fund or the Underlying Fund, as applicable, may lose money because the borrower of the loaned securities fails to return the securities in a timely manner or at all.
+The Fund or the Underlying Fund could also lose money in the event of a decline in the value of the collateral provided for the loaned securities or a decline in the value of any investments made with cash collateral.
 These events could also trigger adverse tax consequences for the Fund.
 BlackRock Institutional Trust Company, N.A. ("BTC"), the Fund's securities lending agent, will take into account the tax impact to shareholders of substitute payments for dividends when managing the Fund's securities lending program.